Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-34-states-mind.md

 Powell, of course, didn’t seem to give a bent shit.
 He gave the enormous alien *the* Powell once-over, the ice-blue up-and-down stonefaced assessment that was a litmus test for pretty much anybody, and Daar passed with flying colors.
 He straightened up to his full height and let the major take a good look with a flick of his ear.

 Powell grunted enigmatically and offered a hand.
-“We’ve not had a chance to speak properly,” he said.
-“Stainless.
-I’m the commanding officer of the SOR.”
+"We’ve not had a chance to speak properly," he said.
+"Stainless.
+I’m the commanding officer of the SOR."

 Daar duck-nodded, and shook the offered hand.
 Months of training the Whitecrests and training with them had given Rebar a handle on Gaori body language, and Daar’s was… formal, he decided.
 Formal, and politely wary.

-“Champion and Stud-Prime Daar, of Clan Stoneback.”
+"Champion and Stud-Prime Daar, of Clan Stoneback."

 Powell blinked.
-“You’re a Champion?” he asked.
-“I confess, I had no idea.”
+"You’re a Champion?" he asked.
+"I confess, I had no idea."

-This seemed to go down well—Daar’s ears got that little bit *more* forward and pointed, and he “smiled”, in that canine way Gaoians sometimes did when genuinely pleased.
-“It was meant to be kept a secret.”
+This seemed to go down well—Daar’s ears got that little bit *more* forward and pointed, and he "smiled", in that canine way Gaoians sometimes did when genuinely pleased.
+"It was meant to be kept a secret."

-“Successfully.”
+"Successfully."
 Powell gestured to the table and the two of them sat down together.
 Rebar perched on one of the benches on the other side of the aisle.
-“Why reveal it now?”
+"Why reveal it now?"

 Daar tilted his head.
-“Well, why not?”
+"Well, why not?"

-“Does the secret not serve a purpose any longer?”
+"Does the secret not serve a purpose any longer?"

-“Nah,” He waved his huge paw dismissively.
-“That was just for the mission.
-What you need?”“
+"Nah," He waved his huge paw dismissively.
+"That was just for the mission.
+What you need?""

 Powell made another subtle noise that might have been humor, might have been satisfaction.
-“I understand I have you to thank for the state of one of my favourite trucks.”
+"I understand I have you to thank for the state of one of my favourite trucks."

 Daar betrayed no hint of apology.
-“That was fun!
-Also, your men learn fast!”
+"That was fun!
+Also, your men learn fast!"

-“Learn, aye.
+"Learn, aye.
 There’s the rub.
-You had summat to teach ‘em, and now I have it from Master Sergeant Rebar here that Regaari thinks highly of you.”
+You had summat to teach ‘em, and now I have it from Master Sergeant Rebar here that Regaari thinks highly of you."
 Powell rubbed his nose thoughtfully.
-“I was wonderin’ how much more you might have to teach.
-Or learn.”
+"I was wonderin’ how much more you might have to teach.
+Or learn."

-“Lots, I bet.
-What are you proposin’?”
+"Lots, I bet.
+What are you proposin’?"

-“Excellent question.
-The answer depends on what you can offer to us, and what we need.”
+"Excellent question.
+The answer depends on what you can offer to us, and what we need."

-“Well,” Daar considered for a moment.
-“What your Brothers *need* is some proper education in how to *work.* I ain’t never seen a Brother waste so much energy so stupidly doin’ something so simple.
-No offense—” He offered to Rebar quickly, “But…”
+"Well," Daar considered for a moment.
+"What your Brothers *need* is some proper education in how to *work.* I ain’t never seen a Brother waste so much energy so stupidly doin’ something so simple.
+No offense—" He offered to Rebar quickly, "But…"

-“Nah, I hear ya,” Rebar replied charitably.
-“We’ve got it to waste.
-Guess that’s made us…”
+"Nah, I hear ya," Rebar replied charitably.
+"We’ve got it to waste.
+Guess that’s made us…"

-“Sloppy.”
+"Sloppy."
 Daar said.
-“Ain’t *nobody* can afford to waste themselves like that.
-That’s how you get *hurt* and that ruins a Job.”
-He paused, “Sorry.
+"Ain’t *nobody* can afford to waste themselves like that.
+That’s how you get *hurt* and that ruins a Job."
+He paused, "Sorry.
 I don’t mean it bad, but it’s obvious none of you ever did a real hard day in a field or whatever.
 ‘Cept maybe that Snapfire guy.
-He’s *clever.”*
+He’s *clever."*

 Powell sat back thoughtfully, as much as the bench’s lack of back support allowed.
-“So what would you teach us?”
+"So what would you teach us?"

-“Well…work, and all that if you want.”
+"Well…work, and all that if you want."
 Daar gave Powell an unmistakably *calculating* look.
-“But let’s be honest.
-I bet ‘yer more interested in our military capabilities.”
+"But let’s be honest.
+I bet ‘yer more interested in our military capabilities."

 Powell cocked his head slightly to one side.
-“Highland made short work of you as I recall.”
+"Highland made short work of you as I recall."

-Daar cringed a bit, his pride stung. “…Yeah, he did and I ain’t happy ‘bout it.
+Daar cringed a bit, his pride stung. "…Yeah, he did and I ain’t happy ‘bout it.
 But I will say I won’t let it happen again.
-My mistake was gettin’ scared and resortin’ to pulse weapons.”
+My mistake was gettin’ scared and resortin’ to pulse weapons."

-“Oh?”
+"Oh?"
 Powell had mastered the art of raising one eyebrow *just* enough.

-Daar grumbled, “You ain’t seen me fight like a Stoneback yet…” He fully extended his *massive* claws, “I weren’t gonna win nine against one but I bet if I hadn’t panicked like a Father-damned cub I’d have made a big ‘ol mess ‘fore you got me.”
+Daar grumbled, "You ain’t seen me fight like a Stoneback yet…" He fully extended his *massive* claws, "I weren’t gonna win nine against one but I bet if I hadn’t panicked like a Father-damned cub I’d have made a big ‘ol mess ‘fore you got me."
 He paused and reconsidered.
-“Well...okay, maybe not even then.
-I watched you guys take heavy pulse hits with those suits...hmm.”
+"Well...okay, maybe not even then.
+I watched you guys take heavy pulse hits with those suits...hmm."

 Rebar considered those claws.
 They were *good* claws, inches long and as sturdy as a grizzly bear’s, but they would have scrabbled harmlessly across EV-MASS armor and achieved little more than shredding the camo fabric.
 And Daar seemed to know it, too.

 Powell didn’t comment on the claws or the suit.
-“Good job you *did* panic, then,” he retorted instead.
-“We were there for a non-lethal extraction.”
+"Good job you *did* panic, then," he retorted instead.
+"We were there for a non-lethal extraction."

-“…huh.
-You were counting on a panic, weren’t you?”
+"…huh.
+You were counting on a panic, weren’t you?"
 Daar duck-nodded.
-“And your ability to induce it.
-That’s first-rate strategy right there, I’ll need ‘ta send a note to our War College.”
+"And your ability to induce it.
+That’s first-rate strategy right there, I’ll need ‘ta send a note to our War College."
 He sat back and pondered.
-“Well.
-Guess I’ve been played, then.”
+"Well.
+Guess I’ve been played, then."

 Rebar restrained his urge to nod: Daar had no idea how true that was.

-Powell nodded, “Aye, we had the advantage.
+Powell nodded, "Aye, we had the advantage.
 But you said you didn’t ‘fight like a Stoneback’ and that interests me.
 You also mentioned a War College.
-Your Clan are only laborers and engineers *nowadays,* if I remember your history right…”
+Your Clan are only laborers and engineers *nowadays,* if I remember your history right…"

-“Yeah!
-We’ve got the premier assault Fangs of the Gao,” Daar preened, “Not even Whitecrest are as good!
-Ask ‘em, they’ll tell if they're honest.”
+"Yeah!
+We’ve got the premier assault Fangs of the Gao," Daar preened, "Not even Whitecrest are as good!
+Ask ‘em, they’ll tell if they're honest."

-“Oh?
-I thought Whitecrest were fookin’ impressive.”
+"Oh?
+I thought Whitecrest were fookin’ impressive."

-“They are!
-We’re more of a…” Daar searched for a good word, “Uh, ‘heavyweight’ option.
-We’re not as well-staffed as we once were,” he flicked his ears uncomfortably, “But we do still have some Fangs knockin’ about for, uh, *strategic* reasons, we’ll say.
-We keep ‘em fully trained and stuff… How well do you know our history?”
+"They are!
+We’re more of a…" Daar searched for a good word, "Uh, ‘heavyweight’ option.
+We’re not as well-staffed as we once were," he flicked his ears uncomfortably, "But we do still have some Fangs knockin’ about for, uh, *strategic* reasons, we’ll say.
+We keep ‘em fully trained and stuff… How well do you know our history?"

-“Well enough,” Powell said.
-“Interesting chap, your Great Father Fyu.
-Wouldn’t be surprised if there was a movie made about him before long.”
+"Well enough," Powell said.
+"Interesting chap, your Great Father Fyu.
+Wouldn’t be surprised if there was a movie made about him before long."

 Daar flicked an ear and chittered somewhere in the deep baritone.
-“Fyu?
+"Fyu?
 You have *no* idea!
-But before we talk about the Clan’s capabilities and *real* history and all that…I’d need trust, you know?”
+But before we talk about the Clan’s capabilities and *real* history and all that…I’d need trust, you know?"

-“Trust is summat that I’m more than happy to start building,” Powell told him.
-“I am provisionally offering you a position in SOR, much like Whitecrest.
-Though there might be some, er… *concerns* about your rank as Champion…”
+"Trust is summat that I’m more than happy to start building," Powell told him.
+"I am provisionally offering you a position in SOR, much like Whitecrest.
+Though there might be some, er… *concerns* about your rank as Champion…"

 Daar tilted his head.
-“Why?”
+"Why?"

-“Er, surely there must be succession concerns back home?”
+"Er, surely there must be succession concerns back home?"

-“Nah.
-Lemme send a letter home and put Tyal in charge.”
+"Nah.
+Lemme send a letter home and put Tyal in charge."

 Powell blinked, then glanced at Rebar who had no recourse but to shrug.
 In the few weeks since Daar had arrived at *Sharman*, he’d come out with a couple of such blunt solutions a day.
 They made him simultaneously easy and *impossible* to work with.

-“With high office comes high responsibilities…If you’re—”
+"With high office comes high responsibilities…If you’re—"

-“Brother Tyal’s got a good brain between his ears, it’ll build character!
-And anyway, Grandfather Garl would bite his nuts off if he got stupid.”
+"Brother Tyal’s got a good brain between his ears, it’ll build character!
+And anyway, Grandfather Garl would bite his nuts off if he got stupid."

 Rebar choked back a laugh while Powell kept a straight face.

-“You *do* understand you would not be in a command position in SOR, right?
-You would be subordinate to the existing chain of command.”
+"You *do* understand you would not be in a command position in SOR, right?
+You would be subordinate to the existing chain of command."

-“You’re in charge, yeah, I got it.
-It’s just a Job, right?”
+"You’re in charge, yeah, I got it.
+It’s just a Job, right?"

 Again, this seemed to flummox Powell.
-“If you want to think of it that way.”
+"If you want to think of it that way."

 Daar shrugged massively.
 On his broad shoulders it was startlingly human-like.
-“Okay, no problem.
-So…I would call you *’Sir’*, right?”
+"Okay, no problem.
+So…I would call you *’Sir’*, right?"

-“And you would be a sergeant.”
+"And you would be a sergeant."
 Powell indicated Rebar.
-“Master Sergeant Rebar here is the NCOIC… That’s the Non-Commissioned Officer In Charge, if you follow what that means.”
+"Master Sergeant Rebar here is the NCOIC… That’s the Non-Commissioned Officer In Charge, if you follow what that means."

 Daar bass-chittered.
-“Ha!
-It means a pretty big demotion!”
+"Ha!
+It means a pretty big demotion!"
 He said it with good humor.
-“I bet Tyal will *love* that.”
+"I bet Tyal will *love* that."

-“And you’re certain this won’t cause any problems?”
+"And you’re certain this won’t cause any problems?"

-“Why would it?
+"Why would it?
 I’m *Champion.* In my Clan, the Champion makes the rules.
-It’ll be fine.”
+It’ll be fine."

-“…Right.
-Cultural differences.”
+"…Right.
+Cultural differences."
 Powell gave up.
-“It’s not quite that simple on my side.
-I’ll have paperwork and a long chat with my superiors, I’m sure.”
+"It’s not quite that simple on my side.
+I’ll have paperwork and a long chat with my superiors, I’m sure."

-“Sure thing Boss,” Daar’s tone of voice implied *perfect* sympathy.
+"Sure thing Boss," Daar’s tone of voice implied *perfect* sympathy.

-“That’s *sir*.”
+"That’s *sir*."
 Powell corrected him, gently.

-“Uh, yes sir.
-What’chu want me do in the meanwhile?”
+"Uh, yes sir.
+What’chu want me do in the meanwhile?"

-“Hmm…”
+"Hmm…"

 Rebar interrupted.
-“Sir?
-May I?”
+"Sir?
+May I?"
 When Powell gestured for him to continue he grinned.
-“We just got our Whitecrests to start running *properly* and Warhorse reckons they fuckin’ suck at it.
-Think you can whip ‘em into shape?”
+"We just got our Whitecrests to start running *properly* and Warhorse reckons they fuckin’ suck at it.
+Think you can whip ‘em into shape?"

 Obvious delight spread slowly across Daar’s wide furry face.
-“What? *Hah!* You got one of ‘em effete overcivilized *Whitecrests* to slum it on fourpaw?
+"What? *Hah!* You got one of ‘em effete overcivilized *Whitecrests* to slum it on fourpaw?
 How!?
-I *gotta* see this!”
+I *gotta* see this!"

-“A whole squad’a them,” Rebar grinned.
-“And yeah, you gotta.
-All scramblin’ around with their butts in the air.”
+"A whole squad’a them," Rebar grinned.
+"And yeah, you gotta.
+All scramblin’ around with their butts in the air."

-“Great Fathers!”
+"Great Fathers!"
 Daar rumbled what sounded like the deepest, bassiest chitter ever to come out of a Gaoian throat.
-“I bet their kinesthetics are all wrong, and their form—!
-Have they run since *cubhood!?* Oh, I’m gonna have *so* much fun fixin’ ‘em up.”
+"I bet their kinesthetics are all wrong, and their form—!
+Have they run since *cubhood!?* Oh, I’m gonna have *so* much fun fixin’ ‘em up."

-“I’m sure they are, too,” Powell muttered darkly.
+"I’m sure they are, too," Powell muttered darkly.
 He stood up.
-“Well… Carry on, sergeants.”
+"Well… Carry on, sergeants."
 Daar stood upright in what was an obvious sign of respect, and Powell departed.

 Rebar checked his watch.
-“Actually, they should be out on the course right now… Wanna go watch?”
+"Actually, they should be out on the course right now… Wanna go watch?"

-“Yeah!”
+"Yeah!"
 Daar skewered the last few chicken wings with his claws then crunched down on one.
-“So, about their cant, are they strikin’ alternate forepaw-first, or…?”
+"So, about their cant, are they strikin’ alternate forepaw-first, or…?"

 By the time they were halfway to the course, Rebar already knew that the Whitecrests were going to hate him.
 Temporarily.
 ___